-The “dam” would create a “wet” middle compartment, leaving the right and left sides by the rocker panel “dry”.
+The “dam” would create a “wet” middle compartment, leaving the right and left sides by the rocker panel relatively “dry”.

-A second smaller dam is added protection against water flowing down the side channel slope.
+A second smaller dam adds protection against water flowing down the side channel slope.
 Although this area should be “dry” due to the protection of the larger wall dam, this is an insurance policy against any water that does make it into the side channel.
 When the cavity is filled with foam, the result should be waterproof.

 Side cavity treatment

 The large side cavity that drains directly into the cabin clearly needs to be addressed.
 One method is to fill it with 3M foam and then rivet on a top cover.
 This will prevent water from oozing down inside in the cabin.